cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/03-integration.md

 ```

 Note that the `Stargate` querier appends the user defined accept list of query routes to a default list defined by the `08-wasm` module.
 The `defaultAcceptList` defines a single query route: `"/ibc.core.client.v1.Query/VerifyMembership"`.
-This allows for lightclient smart contracts to delegate to parts of their workflows to other lightclients for auxiliary proof verification.
+This allows for lightclient smart contracts to delegate parts of their workflow to other lightclients for auxiliary proof verification.
 For example, proof of inclusion of block and tx data by a data availability provider.

 ```go
 // defaultAcceptList defines a set of default allowed queries made available to the Querier.